Check Out Our Free Budget PDF.

 If you get paid monthly it could be easier if you decide one day just for bill payments where there is enough time so that nothing is due before payment arrives.

 I then take an amount for myself for me to eat and I say $xx.xx / day.

 Overtime I may not have spend $3 or $5 out of my allowance; this accumulates into a surplus.
 I try to have a surplus by observing when I can eat cheaper by not getting a combo or soda, and instead, drink water I bought in bulk.
 This is why I liked this budget structure as it brought my finances into my everyday in a way I could understand and take control of it.
 By taking the time to understand your financial situation, you support being in a healthy financial situation.
 It is easier knowing how much you can spend on yourself everyday and get an idea how you are doing towards your goals.

 This is not the only financial control and report you can make for yourself.
 You should still keep records, updated check books and other important financial as usual.

-Daily allowance – figure out an amount that you can spend every month and divide it by 28, this amount is your daily allowance.
-S you go through your day buying food you can keep track in your head if you are spending more or less than your amount.
+Daily allowance – figure out an amount that you can spend every month and divide it by the number of days in the month or per week, or divisions of the pay period (so if you get paid monthly, determine a fixed weekly balance then daily), this amount is your daily allowance.
+So as you go through your day buying food you can keep track in your head if you are spending more or less than your amount.
 By doing this you can tell whether you will be over or under your budget.

-The problem is when people do not plan for particular spending they put themselves at risk of being behind the control of their financial situation.
+The problem is when people do not plan for particular spending they put themselves at risk of being behind on the ability to take control of their financial situation.
 Life may seem like it gets ahead of you when your finances are spent without being conscious of it in the right way, but with proper planning; you can remain in control.